Frequently Asked Questions

 For specific questions about outside scholarship awards, please contact the Office of Student Financial Aid and Undergraduate Scholarships at 800-288-0204.

 Each of our scholarship programs maintains different criteria --therefore the available funding is awarded to students with different “profiles.”
 First and foremost, students must excel within the highly competitive and holistic admissions review process.
-The Ingram Scholarship is awarded to students who plan to combine a professional or business career with an exceptional commitment to community service.
+The Ingram Scholars Program recognizes students who plan to combine a professional or business career with an entrepreneurial spirit and exceptional commitment to civic-minded service, innovation, and leadership.
 The Chancellor’s Scholarship recognizes students with outstanding academic records who have worked to build strong high school communities by bridging gaps among economically, socially, and racially diverse groups, and have demonstrated significant interest in issues of diversity education, tolerance, and social justice.
-The Cornelius Vanderbilt Scholarship recognizes the “best of the best” in terms of leadership and academic achievement.
+The Cornelius Vanderbilt Scholarship recognizes students who combine outstanding academic achievement with strong leadership and contributions outside the classroom.

-Each year, Vanderbilt awards about 300 merit-based scholarships to incoming freshmen who demonstrate exceptional accomplishment and high promise in intellectual endeavors.
+Each year, Vanderbilt awards about 300 merit-based scholarships to incoming first-year students who demonstrate exceptional accomplishment and high promise in intellectual endeavors.
 These awards range from partial to full tuition and are renewable through four years of undergraduate study as long as the student maintains satisfactory academic performance.
 Financial need, unless otherwise specified, is not a factor.

-Vanderbilt awards a number of scholarships to students choosing to enroll in any of the four undergraduate schools, including our three signature, full-tuition awards: The Ingram Scholarship Program, the Chancellor’s Scholarship, and the Cornelius Vanderbilt Scholarship.
+Vanderbilt awards a number of scholarships to students choosing to enroll in any of the four undergraduate schools, including our three signature, full-tuition awards: The Ingram Scholars Program, the Cornelius Vanderbilt Scholarship, and the Chancellor’s Scholarship.
 Detailed descriptions of these awards can be found on the Scholarships website.